 - 3 or 4 different colored cheap plastic tablecloths (for tentacles) from the Dollar Store and the 99 Cents Store.

-- Curling Ribbon (color of choice) from the Dollar Tree
+- Curling Ribbon (color of choice) from the Dollar Tree (used on the large Jellyfish)

-- Crepe Paper (color of choice) from the Dollar Tree
+- Crepe Paper (color of choice) from the Dollar Tree (used on the large jellyfish)

 - Hot glue gun (Low Temp – Important!!
 Do not use a high temperature glue gun for this project or it will melt the plastic!)